Last update: Dec 26 2016

 The diagram below shows how much the contact area increases by using the washer.
 The contact area without using any washer is shown yellow.
 Adding the washer, this contact area increases to the full size of the terminal, shown green.
 The contact area above the washer is violet, which is much larger than the terminal.

 The copper washers that make contact with the aluminum battery terminals are tinned with Tinnit Tin Plate to reduce galvanic corrosion.

 There is no battery management system.
 The argument for using a BMS is based on the idea that cells self discharge at differing rates.
 This is true of lead acid cells, but extensive experimentation and testing performed by Jack Rickard and John Hardy indicates that self-discharging of LiFePo4 cells is negligible.
 The exception is that a small percentage of these cells have a soft short defect that causes self discharging.
-I bottom balanced the cells as advised by Jack Rickard.
-I plan to manual check the cells periodically.
+The pack was bottom balanced as advised by Jack Rickard.
+The cell voltages are checked periodically, about every 100-200 charge cycles.

 I first charged each cell to 3.5V, then discharged to 2.75V.
 The charging step ensures the cell is fully formed.
 The heavy lifting was done by a Junsi iCharger 306B.
 The final discharging was done manually with a 0.15 ohm 250W resistor, a 1 ohm 50W resistor, and a voltmeter.

 One of my cells did in fact have a soft short.
 These defective cells can easily be detected by checking their voltage after discharging.
 If the voltage drops over night, there is a soft short.
 The bad cell was replaced.